nuwanwi/movie/README.md

 ## General description about the movie application

-This appication is developed using React Front end librualry and styled using googles's Material design which provides powerfull features to the whole application.
+This application is developed using React Front end library and styled using google's Material design which provides powerful features to the whole application.
-State is managed using Redux and Redux-thunk using bellow architecture.
+State is managed using Redux and Redux-thunk using the below architecture.

 01. Actions ---> src/redux/actions
 02. Reducers ---> src/redux/reducers